 Innovative material replaces aging wood pilings in pilot program.

 The Port of Seattle is replacing fender piling at the Maritime Industrial Center’s (MIC) east pier with plastic piling.
-Part of a pilot program, the new low-maintenance pilings are made of recycled materials that are impervious to marine borers, and resistant to corrosion.
+Part of a pilot program, sanitary the new low-maintenance pilings are made of recycled materials that are impervious to marine borers, health system and resistant to corrosion.

 Since these composite pilings are relatively new technology, the Port of Seattle is leading the way in the Puget Sound to test what could to be a clean, green product that will help protect the Ship Canal and the fish that either live there or pass through en route to their spawning habitat.